TheGeekOnSkates/breakaway-basic/notes.md

 	sh: SAVE: not found

 * Random thought: Do I really need parse()?
 Its code could be added to run(), cuz it's not really a separate step anymore.
+	**EDIT:** YES!
+I do need it.
+LOAD uses it.
+Or do like I almost did and get rid of it in both main() and run_load() - might be a thing to do on a night when I'm not as tired lol

 # Buggz! :D